Imagine at 50: why John Lennon's song is more than just a peace anthem

 But while Imagine has been taken up as an anthem of peace and unity for half a century now, it's also received its fair share of criticism.

 Lennon was accused of hypocrisy - as a millionaire ex-Beatle, the line about "Imagine no possessions" rang hollow with people when they considered the enormous mansion he lived in.
 Others thought the song was simply naive: the notorious biographer Albert Goldman called it "a hippie wishing well full of pennyweight dreams for a better world".

 But while most people consider Imagine to be the spiritual partner to the anthemic Give Peace A Chance, two whole years separated the songs.
 John's famous "peace campaign" - which saw him honeymoon with new wife Yoko Ono by staying in bed for a week and inviting the press to interview them - had been over for a long time.

 In actual fact, Imagine was born in more radical circumstances.
 And the song has a lot more to say about positive thinking than just wishing.

 For one thing, he'd gone solo.
 The Beatles had last recorded together in August 1969 and the album Abbey Road was released a month after.
-As far as John was concerned, the Fab Four had split - but he had to keep it quiet for business reasons and his extra-curricular activities as the Plastic Ono Band were considered to be a wacky side project.
+As far as John was concerned, the Fab Four had split - but he had to keep it quiet for business reasons and his extra-curricular activities as the Plastic Ono Band were considered by the general public to be just a wacky side project.
 Six months later, Paul McCartney announced his first solo album with a press release that confirmed The Beatles were no more - much to Lennon's anger.

 Free to do what he wanted, John - together with Yoko, as always - spent the summer of 1970 in therapy.
 Not just any therapy, this was the infamous "primal scream" therapy, which encouraged the former Beatle to cry, scream and shout out his anger and unhappiness at his unsettled childhood.